-- Arrange for a "coach"-this is a family member or friend who will be taught how to assist you with planning and recovery.
-This person will act as the first person to receive information from your doctor and health care team. - If you have a power of attorney for medical affairs or a living will that indicates your health care decisions, you must provide copies of these documents in advance.
+- Arrange for a "coach"- this is a family member or friend who will act as the first person to receive information from your doctor and health care team. - If you have a power of attorney for medical affairs or a living will that indicates your health care decisions, you must provide copies of these documents in advance.